25 Things to Know Before Moving to Vermont

 South Burlington is home to young professionals and families looking for a high quality of life and access to outdoor recreation.
 You have access to Red Rocks Park, galleries, museums, and the unique Island Line Rail Trail surrounded by water on both sides.
 South Burlington is also a quick ride to the mountains and is frequently called Vermont's #1 Sports Town.

-15. Housing Is Competitive
+15. Is Housing Competitive in Vermont?

 While Vermont boasts a lower cost of living compared to other New England states, potential residents should be aware of its competitive housing market.
 This is especially true in popular areas or those with limited housing options.
 Be prepared to encounter higher housing costs and potentially face a competitive bidding process when purchasing a home.
 Renting can also be challenging in some areas, so thorough research and proactive planning are crucial.